plentymarkets/docs-raw/plentyInterface/Item.md

 <pre>public <strong>findByPriceId</strong>(<a target="_blank" href="http://php.net/int">int</a> $salesPriceId):<a target="_blank" href="http://php.net/array">array</a></pre>

-Lists sales price accounts.
+Lists the activated referrer accounts of a sales price.
 The ID of the sales price must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$salesPriceId</td>
-        <td>The ID of the sales price</td>
+        <td>The unique ID of the sales price</td>
     </tr>
 </table>